Backblaze/gists/DeploymentScripts/README.md

 This is a repository for our up to date silent deployment scripts for Mac and PC

 ## TODO
+Kandji Script not fully tested, may be lacking functionality.
+Please send feedback or suggestions.
 Add proper error reporting for powershell script

 ## Contributing